 But first, the other Morocco

-The day after: Argan oil, tanneries and Ben Youssef… I want to go home
+Day 2: argan oil, tanneries, and Ben Youssef… I wanna go home

 You cannot be curious

-No matter how many mint leaves you stuck in your nostrils it will still be dead stinky and they will be mad at you twice: first time when you don’t want to tip the so-called guide, second time when you dare say their prices are too high and you’re buying no bag at all.
+No matter how many mints leaves you stuck in your nostrils it will still be dead stinky and they will be mad at you twice: the first time when you don’t want to tip the so-called guide, the second time when you dare say their prices are too high and you’re buying no bag at all.

 Ben Youssef Madras and Mosque?